Stretching for beginners TOC

 This can happen by varying the downward pressure of the knee and/or foot, by reaching one side or the other side of the ribcage away from the pelvis, and even by adjusting the way that you are using your breathing muscles.

-Hip extensor stretches are like hamstring stretches except that they don't stretch the hamstrings.
+Hip extensor stretches are like hamstring stretching yoga poses except that they don't stretch the hamstrings.

 They stretch the back of the hip while the knee is bent.
 (Hamstring stretches stretch the back of the thigh and the back of the hip with the knee straight.)
 I tend to use hip extensor stretches prior to hamstring stretches.